Home » What to Do the Day Before the MCAT: A Practical 24-Hour Guide

 If you ask yourself what to do the day before the MCAT, this is one tip you might not think about.
 The day before your test, if you haven’t already, go to your testing center.

-This is a great way to reduce test anxiety and help you feel prepared for the MCAT.
+Visiting the test center before the MCAT is a great way to reduce test anxiety and helps your MCAT test day preparation feel more controlled.
 You will see how long it takes to get to the testing center and become aware of anything such as construction that might delay your commute on test day.
+This makes planning your commute for MCAT test day much easier.

 If you are driving, you will also be able to locate the parking lot and the entrance of the building.
 You’ll figure out where the best place to park is and if you need to be prepared to pay for parking.
 If you can, take some time to go into the center as well.